Transition Plate

 1. What is the primary purpose of a transition plate?

-The primary purpose is to shape flow from the sprue or distribution launder into the mold bore while protecting downstream mold components from thermal, chemical, and mechanical damage.
+The transition plate’s primary role is to shape the metal flow from the sprue or launder into the mold bore.
+It acts as a critical thermal and mechanical barrier, protecting expensive downstream mold components from direct contact with molten aluminum and ensuring a stable solidification front.

 2. Which material gives the longest service life?